froggie3/Stable-Diffusion-Checkpoint-Linker/README.md

 files used in Stable Diffusion Web UI (`*.safetensors`, `*.ckpt`, `*.pt`, or something like that) without copying weights from their original folders.
-Since this will just make no real copy of files, making links or its deletion is really fast, where model files are usually a big deal for SSD or HDD.
+Since this will just make no real copy of files, making links or its deletion is really fast, whereas model files are usually a big deal for SSD or HDD.

 This utility should be run in PHP environment installed.